FuelLabs/sway-rfcs/rfcs/0014-abi-errors.md

 [motivation]: #motivation

-Currently, reverting a sway program only produces an opaque error code.
+Currently, reverting a Sway program only produces an opaque error code.
 Sometimes this code is unusual enough that with the source code of the contract it is possible to figure out what is going on, but a lot of the time it's a meaningless number that only means that some failure happened somewhere.

-It's not reasonable to expect people to be able to debug sway programs in these conditions, so we need to improve this.
+It's not reasonable to expect people to be able to debug Sway programs in these conditions, so we need to improve this.

 We want irrecoverable errors to carry user defined error messages and source